Universal quantum control by non-Hermitian Hamiltonian: Theoretical framework

-Equations~(\ref{Hamrot}) and (\ref{Tri}) are mathematically grounded in the Schur's theorem~\cite{Sheldon2023Linear}, which guarantees that any finite-dimensional complex matrix $\mathcal{H}(t)-\mathcal{A}(t)$ can be triangularized via a unitary transformation, such as $\mathcal{V}(t)$.
-Specially when $\mathcal{H}(t)-\mathcal{A}(t)$ is Hermitian~\cite{Jin2025Universal}, the Schur's theorem reduces to the spectral theorem~\cite{Sheldon2023Linear} to ensure the unitary diagonalizability and Eq.~(\ref{Tri}) reduces to the von Neumann equation~(\ref{von}).
-See Appendix~\ref{appendix} for details.
+Equations~(\ref{Hamrot}) and (\ref{Tri}) are mathematically grounded in Schur's theorem~\cite{Sheldon2023Linear}, which guarantees that any finite-dimensional complex matrix $\mathcal{H}(t)-\mathcal{A}(t)$ can be triangularized via a unitary transformation, such as $\mathcal{V}(t)$.
+Specially when $\mathcal{H}(t)-\mathcal{A}(t)$ is Hermitian~\cite{Jin2025Universal}, Schur's theorem is simplified as the spectral theorem~\cite{Sheldon2023Linear} for the unitary diagonalizability and accordingly, Eq.~(\ref{Tri}) reduces to the von Neumann equation~(\ref{von}).
+The details can be found in Appendix~\ref{appendix}.